Rakhmanov/dev-box/Readme.md

-Here's a cleaned-up and professional version of your README:

----

 # 🛠️ Dev Environment Setup – Ubuntu 24.04+ (Tested on WSL2)

 This scaffolds a clean developer environment using `just` and provides steps to create a new WSL profile based on Ubuntu 24.04.